IntentArchitect/Docs/articles/getting-started/tutorials/building-an-application/building-an-application.md

 ![User complete model](images/complete-domain-model.png)

 >[!Note]
 > Even in this simple domain, there are many perfectly valid ways to model this domain.
 For example, `Customer` could be associated with `Basket` or `Basket` with `Order`.
-This model is trying to keep the model as close to the original design where these tables are in physically separate applications and data stores.
+Here we are trying to keep the model as close to the original design where these tables are in physically separate applications and data stores.

-The last thing to add to the model would be a `Status` to the order so that our customer can see what is happening with their order.
+The last thing to add to the model will be a `Status` on the order, so that our customer can see what is happening with their order.

 Add an `OrderStatus` `Enum` to the model.
-* In the `TreeView` panel (Top right), right-click on `Domain Package` (Root node of the tree) and click `New Enum`.
+* In the `TreeView Panel` (Top right), right-click on root node of the tree (SimplifiedEShopTutorial.Domain)  and click `New Enum`.
 * Type in `OrderStatus` as it's name.
 * Right-click on OrderStatus and select `Add Literal`.
-* Type `Submitted`, in the `Property` panel below set `Value` to `1`.
+* Type `Submitted`, in the `Property Panel` below set `Value` to `1`.
 * Add 2 more statuses:
     * `Shipped` - `2`.
     * `Cancelled` - `3`.